tjohnston-softdev/rsi-facebook-reach/readme.md

 ---

 ## Disclaimer
-This repository is based on an internal document I wrote as part of the IT team at Response Services Incorporated.
-I was asked to conduct some research on how to improve the reach of their Facebook fan page, and compile the results into a document for future reference.
+This repository is based on an internal document written as part of the IT team at Response Services Incorporated.
+It was originally written on 5-6 September 2017.

-I wrote the original version of this document on 5-6 September 2017.
 While this information appears to still be relevant as of 2021, there is no guarantee that it is accurate or up-to-date.

 The document was converted to markdown on 1-3 Feburary 2021.
-Any organization-specific information was removed, rewritten to fit with the general topic, or elaborated upon with context.
+Any organization-specific information was removed, rewritten to fit with the general topic, or elaborated upon.
 The revised document was then shared publicly to GitHub on 3 February 2021.

-The sources I have used - both for the original document, and when revising for public release - have been linked in the [Further Reading](#further-reading) section with the name of the author.
+The sources used - both for the original document, and when revising for public release - have been linked in the [Further Reading](#further-reading) section with the name of the author.
 All links have been verified as of 3 Feburary 2021.
-The information I used for this document is the property of its respective legal owners.
+The information used for this document is the property of its respective legal owners.

-The screencaps of [Bill Gates'](https://www.facebook.com/BillGates) Facebook fan page are my own work and were made on 6 September 2017
+The screencaps of [Bill Gates'](https://www.facebook.com/BillGates) Facebook fan page are original work and were made on 6 September 2017

-The screencap of the [JB Hi-Fi](https://www.facebook.com/JBHiFi) sales promotion post on their Facebook fan page is my own work and was made on 2 February 2021.
+The screencap of the [JB Hi-Fi](https://www.facebook.com/JBHiFi) sales promotion post on their Facebook fan page is original work and was made on 2 February 2021.

 The [Cat](https://pixabay.com/photos/cat-pet-domestic-cat-mackerel-4348355/) image file was retrieved from Pixabay on 1 February 2021, which is freely [licensed](https://pixabay.com/service/license/) for both personal and commercial use.
-I used a different Cat image when writing the original document.
-However, it was from a commercial source so I replaced it with a 'Creative Commons' image.
+A different Cat image was used when writing the original document.
+However, it was from a commercial source so it has been replaced it with a 'Creative Commons' image.

 All other images originate from the source articles linked in 'Further Reading'